Compromissed/MC-ScanNear/README.md

 <h1> MC ScanNear </h1>
-- MC ScanNear is a program that gives you infromation about Minecraft servers.
+- MC ScanNear is a program that gives you information about Minecraft servers.
 - Made by TheBraisFP#4637